Media Prize Sponsored by Taylor and Francis.

 Chandran Kukathas

-The Australasian Association of Philosophy (AAP) offers an annual prize of $500 for the best philosophical piece(s) published by a professional philosopher in the popular media in Australasia during the previous calendar year.
+The Australasian Association of Philosophy offers an annual monetary prize for the best philosophical piece(s) published by a professional philosopher in the popular media in Australasia during the previous calendar year.

 First awarded in 1999, the prize is offered to encourage and promote philosophical discussion in the popular media.